D. W. Babcock Elementary School

 The percentage of students achieving proficiency in math is 20-24% (which is lower than the California state average of 40%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 25-29% (which is lower than the California state average of 51%) for the 2018-19 school year.

-D. W. Babcock Elementary School's student population of 402 students has stayed relatively flat over five school years.
+D. W. Babcock Elementary School's student population of 327 students has declined by 21% over five school years.

 Total Classroom Teachers

 Students by Grade

 D. W. Babcock Elementary School is ranked within the bottom 50% of all 9,659 schools in California (based off of combined math and reading proficiency testing data) for the 2018-19 school year.